fly-lang/fly/llvm/docs/CodeOfConduct.rst

   from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn't mean that they're wrong.
-Don't forget that it is human to err and blaming each other doesn't get us anywhere.
+Don't forget that it is human to err and blaming each other doesn't getValue us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

 Questions?